-Runners' StoriesOver 80 000 runners.
-Those all were running with us in 2017.
+Runners' StoriesOver one million.
+Those all were running with us.
 They toe the starting line with a different kind of motivation and reasons to run.
 One runs to lose weight, another for a good cause and the third just simply loves it.
 Each of them has a unique story.
 You can read them here, get inspired and write your own.
-Share your story with us at firstname.lastname@example.org.
+Share your story with us at email@example.com.

 It’s almost Christmas, A time of tranquillity, peace, comfort and sweet Christmas goodies.
 With the merry-making done and dusted at least for another year, the new year frequently signals a desire for change – and for those brave enough to get on the scales, this often comes with resolutions to get out running.
 Motivations inspired by dreams of weight loss are the most common of them all.
 And thirty-six year old Milan Langr from Vlašim is living proof of this.
 He came to the conclusion that he could do with shedding some pounds three years ago.
 He went for a run and got hooked right away.